 As a scope, blasting and coating a car and passenger ferry might not sound like a challenging endeavor.
-But for Puglia Engineering, doing business as Fairhaven Shipyard with an 80- to 200-person shipyard, the details of the M/V Kaleetan project were complex.
+But for Puglia Engineering, doing business as Fairhaven Shipyard with an 80- to 200-person yard, the details of the M/V Kaleetan project were complex.

 The 382-feet long (116.5 m) project included coating work on railings, walls (called bulkheads), decks, and rescue boat “pockets.”
 The recoat was to be done on steel and aluminum substrates.
 There was electrical and steel work, including a variety of tests.
 They had to work 24 hours a day, 7 days a week, and they also had to overcome challenges with acquiring the amount of materials necessary.
 As if that wasn’t enough, they had exactly 92 days to complete the project.

 “We’re a full-service shipyard,” said Dale Lockwood, senior project manager.
 They had the skills to complete the project, but could they overcome the choppy seas ahead?

 The M/V Kaleetan, which means “arrow” in Chinook, was originally built in San Diego in 1967.
 To bring it back to its former glory, the crew (averaging 100 to 125 people) started with prep.
 After establishing blast and paint zones, they protected all of the wiring from grit blasting and overspray.
 They zoned and sealed the area and then covered the wiring with ~10 miles (32.2 km) of rubber strips.
 Only once covered could the blasting crew come in to work.